Omer4ruq/react-course-registration/README.md

 quetions
 1.Add at least 3 Project features

+three project features are given below

 - In this project we can select courses.
 - a course can't be select mulitple times.
-- The will be a limit in course credit. user can't select any course when course limit reach it's given limit.
+- There will be a limit in course credit. user can't select any course when course limit reach it's given limit.

 2. Discuss how you managed the state in your assignment project.
    I decleard a state hook whenever i needed to store some data and send them in another component. have managed my state by using it sepertly and given diffret name based on the data i was trying to store from my API.